Los Angeles Herald Examiner: Final years

 The paper enjoyed a journalistic and spiritual renaissance beginning in 1978, when Jim Bellows was hired as its editor.
 "On January 1, Jim Bellows came to Los Angeles as editor of the worst urban daily newspaper in America, the Los Angeles Herald Examiner," read a profile in Esquire magazine, in 1978.
 Bellows and his successor, Mary Ann Dolan, brought an infusion of new talent, youth and energy to the newsroom.
 The excitement of rejuvenating a newspaper in Los Angeles with a storied past attracted a stream of young journalists, many with Ivy League credentials.
 The paper's scrappy, no-holds-barred, often unconventional coverage repeatedly challenged the dominant Los Angeles Times on stories about City Hall, local politics, the Los Angeles Police Department, the arts and sports, and its coverage was recognized repeatedly for its excellence by the Los Angeles Press Club.
-The paper was also slightly schizophrenic: its entertainment section was hip, its sports section was blue-collar and its news hole straddled the tabloid and kick-ass journalism genres.
+The paper was also slightly eclectic: its entertainment section was hip, its sports section was blue-collar and its news hole straddled the tabloid and muckraking journalism genres.
 However, as an after-effect of the 10-year long strike, advertising and circulation continued to decline.

 The paper switched back to a morning publication in 1982, 20 years after the merger; this did little to improve sagging revenue and readership.
 Furthermore, having two editions led to higher production costs.
 The afternoon edition was dropped during 1989.

 In 1989, the Hearst Corporation attempted to sell the moribund newspaper, but found no suitable buyers (News Corporation intended to buy the paper and turn it into a tabloid, but backed out).
 This led to the company's shutting down the newspaper.